kakipo/jquery-ca2d/README.md

 ca2d.js
 ====

-jQuery plugin for Cellular Automaton 2D.
+A jQuery plugin for 2D Cellular Automaton